Education & Businesses

 She has extensive international public speaking experience, appearing at adventure-based seminar series like Intrepid Explorers and Tales of Adventure, film premieres and events such as the Wild & Scenic Film Festival and has delivered TEDx talks about being a 'Glocal', inspired by her local town and their initiative with the Council of Canadian's: Blue Community Bayfield and stories about how personal connection to our environment is integral for instigating action in the face of global environmental challenges.

-She is a Global Biodiversity Ambassador for the Ibex Earth Our World: Our Choice Campaign, Commander & Environmental Officer for the Goderich Power & Sail Squadron, Member of the Canadian Power & Sail Squadron National Environment Committee, and Cable Wakeboarding Representative on Water Ski Wakeboard Canada Adaptive Council.
-She was recently elected to the Water Ski Wakeboard Canada Board of Directors.
-She has previously been involved: Board Member of the Lake Huron Centre for Coastal Conservation, Board Member of Regional Tourism Organization 4, Member of the Great Lakes Commons Leadership Committee, Chair of the Advisory Committee & Board Member of Blue Bayfield and Member of the Main Bayfield Watershed Advisory Committee.
+She is a Global Biodiversity Ambassador for the Ibex Earth Our World: Our Choice Campaign, Commander & Environmental Officer for the Goderich Power & Sail Squadron and Member of the Canadian Power & Sail National Environment Committee.
+She has previously been involved as: Board Member of the Lake Huron Centre for Coastal Conservation, Board Member of the Regional Tourism Organization 4, Cable Wakeboarding Representative on Water Ski Wakeboard Canada Adaptive Council, Board Member of the Water Ski Wakeboard Canada Board of Directors, Member of the Great Lakes Commons Leadership Committee, Chair of the Advisory Committee & Board Member of Blue Bayfield and Member of the Main Bayfield Watershed Advisory Committee.

 She is active in the boating world both nationally and internationally.
 She is Commander & Environmental Officer for the Goderich Power & Sail Squadron as well as member of the Canadian Power & Sail Squadron National Environment Committee working on their Boat Blue Campaign.
-She also currently works with Pangaea Exploration, leading sailing expeditions and creating partnerships to get people out sailing on the Ocean and learning how they can contribute to a healthier world future.
+She has also worked with Pangaea Exploration, leading sailing expeditions and creating partnerships to get people out sailing on the Ocean and learning how they can contribute to a healthier world future.
 You can become a part of the crew by visiting and booking your adventure now!